rafalcieslak/AlgAudio/doc/modules.md

 ### Creating custom classes

-When creating a custom class that publicly inhertis from `Module::AlgAudio`, you have a great degree of freedom, as `libalgaudio` exposes 99.9% of AlgAudio's functionality.
+When creating a custom class that publicly inherits from `Module::AlgAudio`, you have a great degree of freedom, as `libalgaudio` exposes 99.9% of AlgAudio's functionality.
 Thus you can potentially hook up anywhere you want, up to the point where we believe it might be even possible (though insanely difficult) to have a module substitute SuperCollider with a different engine.

 The development headers for `libalgaudio` are either available packet together within AlgAudio SDK, or you can browse them at `libalgaudio/include/.`.